Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 On survivability, can you explain how this enhances the survivability of your ships that you mentioned?

-Is that kind of the same point that you're tying it into?
+Is that kind of the same point that you're tiny into?

-If you can fix that on the spot, you increase operational readiness for the ship.
+If you have a small parts failure that is like critical to the function of the ship itself, if you can fix that on the spot, you increase operational readiness for the ship.

 Because if not, you have to return to port or sit and wait for a ship to come up and give you another part.